movementlabsxyz/movement-docs/docs/devs/firstmove.md

 ## Step 1: Initialize the CLI

+If you are using Aptos CLI - ensure that you are using version 3.5 or lower.
+You can replace all `movement` commands with `aptos` in the following steps.

 Open your command prompt or terminal and navigate to the directory where you want to create your project.
 Then, initialize the CLI with the following command:

 ```bash